PrithMDP/typelist/README.md

 I use the helper struct `exists` to loop over the `variadic params`.

-When the first list becomes empty, it hits the other specialization and we are done!
+When the first list becomes empty, the recursive call `intersection<Tlist<L1...>,Tlist<L2...>,lst>::val` hits the empty first list  specialization and we are done!
 ```
 template <typename A, typename...
 L1, typename...
 L2, typename...
 R1>
 struct intersection< Tlist<A,L1...>, Tlist<L2...>,Tlist<R1...> >